What Is a Degree in Math and Why Is It Important?

 Mathematics is the study of quantity, structure, space and change.
 As abstract as that may seem, math is, at its core, a quest for absolutes, definitive solutions and answers.
-We may think of long numeric chains, seas of fractions or spreadsheets stacked with figures, but what many don’t realize is that math’s complex equations are in fact roads to simplicity.
+We may think of long numeric chains, seas of fractions or spreadsheets stacked with figures, but what many don’t realize is that math’s complex equations are, in fact, roads to simplicity.
 Believers in better, faster, smarter solutions are often drawn to math.

-Whether you like mathematics or are even very good it, math is around us all the time.
+Whether you like mathematics or are even very good at it, math is around us all the time.
 When you're at the department store, balancing your checkbook or doing your taxes, mathematics is a necessary skill.
 It can even improve your sports game.

 Many professions, such as engineering, medicine, physics, nurses, computer science and actuarial science, require math proficiency.
 Virtually all fields benefit from the analytical and problem-solving skills students learn in mathematics.
 Anyone entering a science, technology, engineering and mathematics (STEM) career is expected to have harnessed basic and advanced math concepts.

 Even professions as diverse as chefs or gardeners use math fundamentals when measuring and purchasing supplies.
 If you are an event planner, math will help you figure per-head costs and inventory.
-Seamstresses and decorators use math daily, as does anyone who works with measurements and schedules.
+Sewists and decorators use math daily, as does anyone who works with measurements and schedules.

 You Don’t Have to be a Mathlete

-Some didn’t even like math growing up, says a Quartz article that looks at why some kids excel at math and others don't.
-The authors - economy and finance professors - make the case that something said by a grade school teacher years ago could be the reason a child is turned off to math or thinks he or she is bad at it.
+Some didn’t even like math growing up, according to a Quartz article that looks at why some kids excel at math and others don't.
+The author – an economy professor – makes the case that something said by a grade school teacher years ago could be the reason a child is turned off to math or thinks they are bad at it.
 Some educators and parents also have a bad habit of labeling kids as either math kids or reading kids.

 What Chromosomes Have to Do with It

 Are boys better at math than girls?
-A New York Times report reveals that there is no discernible difference in math aptitude before the age of 7.
-Then, starting in adolescence, some differences appear: boys score approximately 30-35 points higher than girls on the math portion of the SAT.
-But, within different subcategories girls outperforming boys consistently.
-The study also shows that even though boys do better than girls on the SAT, those scores do not predict math performance in class.
+A 2018 Scientific American article suggests there is no discernible difference in math aptitude in preschool and elementary school.
+Then, starting in adolescence, some differences appear: boys often score higher than girls on the math portion of the SAT and other exams that aren't directly connected to their curriculum.
+Even though boys do better than girls on the SAT, those scores do not predict math performance in class.
 Girls outpace boys in the classroom.